OI-wiki/i18n/docs/tools/editor/vscode.md

 ![](./images/vscode-2.png)

 ???+ warning
-    Before continue to config, please make sure the that system has installed a C++ or Clang, and has added them to `$PATH`.
+    Before continue to config, please make sure the that G++ or Clang has been installed, and has added them to `$PATH`.
 Please use CMD or Powershell instead of Git Bash.

 ### Configuring Compilation